awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_about-scps.md

 SCPs ***do not*** affect the master account no matter where the account is in the root/OU hierarchy\.
 SCPs ***do*** affect the root user along with all IAM users and standard IAM roles in any affected account\.
 SCPs ***do not*** affect any service\-linked role in an account\.
 These roles exist to support integration with other AWS services and can't be restricted by SCPs\.
+SCPs ***affect only principals*** that are managed by accounts that are part of the organization\.
+They do not affect users or roles from accounts outside the organization\.
+For example, consider an S3 bucket that is owned by account "A" in an organization\.
+The bucket policy grants access to users from accounts outside of the organization\.
+Account "A" has an SCP attached\.
+That SCP does not apply to those outside users\.
+It applies only to users that are managed by account "A" in the organization\.
 SCPs are available only in organizations that [enable all features](orgs_manage_org_support-all-features.md)\.
 SCPs are not available if your organization has enabled only the consolidated billing features\.

 The following illustration shows how SCPs work\.